A Million Strong: Repairing, Rebuilding, and Reimagining New York City public schools for ALL our Kids

 Finally, we must invest in our early childhood workforce through new pathways, increased salaries and training efforts.
 Early childhood workers are predominantly women of color; and as we have seen throughout the pandemic, they are both critical to our city’s economy and systematically undervalued by the system.
 We can learn from Children’s Aid, which recruits parents to volunteer on center committees, and offers tuition assistance and guidance to support them in becoming substitute staff, teaching assistants, and eventually teachers and even center heads.
 Another model is the CUNY Early Childhood Workforce Scholarship, which offers financial assistance for pursuing higher education to employees of licensed early childhood programs in New York City who work at least 20 hours per week.
 Meanwhile, CUNY’s Early Childhood Professional Development Institute is working with New York State’s New York Works for Children initiative to revise a career ladder for early childhood educators including their required skills, credentials, responsibilities, and salary ranges, offering a potential framework for improved quality and equity across all ECE providers.

 Literacy is a critical gateway skill; but even before the pandemic, the system was not bringing every student up to grade level, with massive disparities by race, socioeconomic status, disability, and multilingual status.
-In 2019, roughly half of NYC’s 3rd grade students were on grade level on their language Arts assessments, with an over 27 percentage point achievement gap between Black and Latinx students and their White peers.
+In 2019, roughly half of New York City’s 3rd grade students were on grade level on their language Arts assessments, with an over 27% achievement gap between Black and Latinx students and their White peers.
 The disrupted and lost learning time caused by COVID is likely to leave more of our most vulnerable students further behind.
-In elementary schools, we should focus on supporting research-based, culturally responsive literacy instruction, curated or developed by NYC teachers and grounded in the science of reading, including ensuring students and educators have access to high-quality instructional materials and providing professional development for all PK-3 educators, including special education, English as a New Language and Bilingual teachers.
+In elementary schools, we should focus on supporting research-based, culturally responsive literacy instruction, curated or developed by New York City teachers and grounded in the science of reading, including ensuring students and educators have access to high-quality instructional materials and providing professional development for all PK-3 educators, including special education, English as a New Language and Bilingual teachers.
 We should also build on the current administration’s Universal Literacy Initiative by maintaining and expanding school-embedded early literacy coaches to support classroom educators.

 In secondary schools, we must provide targeted professional development to equip teachers with the tools to deliver evidence-based specialized instruction aimed at helping diverse groups of students like those with disabilities, students with interrupted formal education, and students who were never properly taught to read.
 Acknowledging that the literacy gap is likely widening due to the pandemic, we must commit to providing targeted acceleration support for secondary school students whose literacy skills have fallen further behind.